How to Add Headers and Footers in PDF Using IronPDF

 $vbLabelText $csharpLabel

-You can easily add metadata such as page numbers, the date, and the title of a PDF, by incorporating placeholder strings in your text.
-Here are all the available metadata options:
+You can easily add metadata such as page numbers, date, and PDF title by incorporating placeholder strings in your text.
+These placeholders are automatically replaced with the corresponding values when the PDF is rendered.
+This feature is essential for creating dynamic headers and footers that update automatically based on the document's properties.
+Here are all available metadata options:

 • {page}: Current page number.